Ormica-LLC/mbh/src/pages/index.md

     - name: 'twitter:image'
       value: images/MiaLogo-HPalm_FBProfPic-553fe057.png
       relativeUrl: true
+    - name: 'twitter:description'
+      value: >-
+        Need To Sell Your House Quickly?
+We Buy Houses!
+MIABuysHouses makes it easy.
+Serving the entire SoFlo region.
+We take care of each step.
+Call Us!
+305-300-0496.
+      keyName: name
+      relativeUrl: false
   description: >-
     Need To Sell Your House Quickly?
 We Buy Houses!
 MIABuysHouses makes it easy.
     Serving the entire SoFlo region.
 We take care of each step.
 Call Us!